 If I had to make a list of the most charming towns in Upstate New York Clayton would make the list.
 In fact, I think I would place it pretty high on that list, but having spent summers there fishing off the village docks, and drifting around goose bay in a row boat, I might be a tad biased.

 I have always loved the thousand island region, 1000 island dressing grew on me as I got older.
 I think it is one of those complex flavor combinations that are hard for kids to enjoy.
-It might be my indifference to the salad dressing when I was younger, but even with all my time spent hanging out at the Village docks I had no idea that the origins of the pink-ish salad dressing is somewhat of a mystery, and a source contention between Clayton, and the neighboring town of Alexandria Bay.
+It might be my indifference to the salad dressing when I was younger, but even with all my time spent hanging out at the Village docks, I had no idea that the origins of the pink-ish salad dressing are somewhat of a mystery, and a source contention between Clayton, and the neighboring town of Alexandria Bay.

 1000 Island Dressing, the Clayton version